6th Sunday of Easter

 Let us pray: May the words of my mouth, and the thoughts and meditations of all our hearts, be acceptable in your sight, O Lord, our strength and our redeemer.

 Let us pray: Most merciful God, we give you thanks for your son Jesus who came to earth to deliver and save the world.
-Help us to live like he did, so that we can be servants of others in the world for which he died.
-Teach us how to grow into the people you would have us be, so we pass on the good news to this and the next generation.
+Help us to be like him – the servants of others in the world for which he died.
+Open our eyes, hearts and minds, so we feel your calling.
+Send people to help us discern what you would have us do in your world.
+Help us to be the people you designed us to be – so we share the kind of love with the world that Jesus did.
 Amen

 Thank you for joining us.